What Strategic Marketing Leadership Actually Delivers

 The Situation

-- One marketing coordinator executing ad-hoc requests
+- Marketing coordinator on staff executing ad-hoc requests with no strategy or measurement

 The Challenge

-The Strategy Deployed
+The Strategy

-- Rebuilt messaging around business outcomes (not features)
+- Rebuilt messaging around business outcomes

-- Implemented HubSpot with proper lead tracking
+- Implemented HubSpot with proper lifecycle stage tracking and attribution

-Month 3-6: Pipeline Building
+Months 4–9: Pipeline Building

-- Launched targeted LinkedIn campaigns for decision-makers
+- Launched targeted LinkedIn campaigns for VP/Director-level decision-makers

-- Built email nurture sequences (7-touch, 45-day cycle)
+- Built 6-touch, 42-day email nurture sequences for each persona

-Month 7-12: Optimization & Scale
+Months 10–18: Optimization & Scale

-- Expanded content distribution (industry publications, partnerships)
+- Expanded content distribution via two industry publications

-- Hired marketing specialist to support execution
+- Hired and onboarded marketing specialist to own execution

-- Created monthly attribution dashboard for leadership
+- Created monthly attribution dashboard reviewed with leadership

 The Results